-WAYNE M. MARTIN, age 53, has served as the Company's Regional Vice President-Television since July 1998.
-He was also appointed President of WVLT-TV, the Company's subsidiary in Knoxville, Tennessee.
+Wayne M. Martin, age 54, has served as the Company's Regional Vice President-Television since 1998.
+In 1998, he was also appointed President of WVLT-TV, the Company's subsidiary in Knoxville, Tennessee.
 Since 1993, Mr. Martin has served as President of Gray Kentucky Television, Inc., a subsidiary of the Company, which operates WKYT-TV, in Lexington, Kentucky and WYMT-TV, in Hazard, Kentucky.
+Mr. Martin has approximately 15 years of experience in the broadcast industry.